Dedicated Legal Team for Contested and Uncontested Divorce

 The average family law trials costs an average of $10,000.00 – $15,000.00 per day!
 For trials that extend to 5 business days, you could be looking at a $75,000 bill.
 Put your trust in Forum Law, and we’ll fight tooth and nail to ensure your case goes off without a hitch and to give you the best case scenario.

-The process of divorce
+The process of divorce: Step by Step

 The first step in the divorce process is to ensure you qualify.
 Couples must be married for at least one year to file for a divorce.
 If you’ve been married for less than a year, you should seek an annulment.
 However, if you’ve been married for more than a year and qualify for a divorce, the first step is to pay a $260 fee to the Clerk of the Court of Queen’s Bench.
 After that, our divorce lawyers will guide you through the following additional steps: